-Description: Students develop project design and management skills to extend and enhance competencies and skills in other CTS courses through contexts that are one of which must be at the advanced level and be in the same occupational area as the project course.
+Level: Advanced Prerequisite: None Description: Students develop project design and management skills to extend and enhance competencies and skills in other CTS courses through contexts that are personally relevant.
+Parameters: Advanced project courses must connect with a minimum of two CTS courses, one of which must be at the advanced level and be in the same occupational area as the project course.
 The other CTS course(s) must be at least at the intermediate level from any occupational area.
+Project courses cannot be connected to other project courses or practicum courses.
+All projects and/or performances, whether teacher- or student-led, must include a course outline or student proposal.